pomi601/rcloud/README.md

 ## Caching the downloaded R package dependencies

-You will notice many `WGET` lines when making the project the first time, as the build system downloads its dependencies.
+You will notice many `FETCH` lines when making the project the first time, as the build system downloads its dependencies.
 To avoid doing this repeatedly if you delete your `build` directory, run the `vendor-copy` target: